Tube and Tyre Basic Guides By Carter Hayes March 6, 2026 7 min read

 Converting Millimeters To Inches

-When you convert tire measurements from millimeters to inches, divide the millimeter values by 25.4 so you can calculate sidewall height and overall diameter in the same unit system.
-For tire measurements you’ll convert width and computed sidewall height: 235 mm ÷ 25.4 ≈ 9.25 in.
-Use unit conversions consistently to avoid errors when comparing specs or swapping sizes.
-After you compute sidewall height in millimeters (width × aspect ratio) convert that result to inches before adding to rim diameter.
+When you convert tire measurements from millimeters to inches, divide the millimeter values by 25.4.
+This lets you calculate sidewall height and overall diameter in the same unit system.
+For width: 235 mm ÷ 25.4 ≈ 9.25 in.
+After you compute sidewall height in millimeters (width × aspect ratio), convert that result to inches before adding to rim diameter.
 For example, a 235/80R16 has a sidewall of 188 mm → 188 ÷ 25.4 ≈ 7.4 in; overall diameter = (7.4 × 2) + 16 = 30.8 in.
-Accurate conversions free you to choose the right tire.
+Accurate conversions help you choose the right tire without guesswork.

 Calculating Sidewall Height

-To calculate a tire’s sidewall height, multiply the nominal width in millimeters by the aspect ratio expressed as a decimal (for example, 235 mm × 0.80 = 188 mm).
-You’ll then convert millimeters to inches by dividing by 25.4, so 188 mm ≈ 7.4 in.
-Use that sidewall value to assess ride characteristics: higher aspect ratios yield taller sidewalls, increasing cushioning and influencing handling.
-You should factor sidewall height into choices that affect tire pressure decisions and long-term tread wear, since taller sidewalls absorb impacts and can alter contact patch behavior.
-Calculate precisely when selecting replacements to preserve vehicle dynamics and your autonomy on the road.
-Don’t skip measurement; correct sizing prevents compromised handling and unexpected performance loss.
+To calculate a tire’s sidewall height, multiply the width in millimeters by the aspect ratio as a decimal (for example, 235 mm × 0.80 = 188 mm).
+Then convert millimeters to inches by dividing by 25.4: 188 mm ≈ 7.4 in.
+Use that sidewall height to understand ride comfort and handling.
+Taller sidewalls (higher aspect ratio) cushion bumps and absorb road imperfections.
+They also affect how tire pressure choices and tread wear develop.
+Calculate precisely when selecting replacements to keep your vehicle’s dynamics predictable and safe.

 Determining Overall Diameter

-Now that you know how to compute sidewall height from section width and aspect ratio, you can determine overall tire diameter by adding twice that sidewall height to the rim diameter.
-You calculate sidewall in mm (section width × aspect ratio), convert to inches (divide by 25.4), double it, then add rim diameter in inches.
-This gives the true diameter that affects speedometer, clearance, and tire performance through sidewall flexibility.
+Now that you know how to compute sidewall height, you can find overall tire diameter by adding twice that sidewall height to the rim diameter.
+You calculate sidewall in mm (width × aspect ratio), convert to inches (divide by 25.4), double it, then add rim diameter in inches.
+This gives the true diameter that affects speedometer accuracy, fender clearance, and ride characteristics.

 2. Convert: sidewall mm ÷ 25.4 = sidewall inches.